This policy may change from time to time.

 - for other organisational purposes

-If you make a donation of money or goods in kind we may add you to our email distribution list, so that you receive updates and reports on the impact of your giving and other opportunities to support our cause.
-We may also use your personal information to send direct marketing messages or conduct telemarketing.
+If you make a donation of money or goods in kind we may add you to our email and SMS distribution list, so that you receive updates and reports on the impact of your giving and other opportunities to support our cause.
+We may also use your personal information to send direct marketing messages, SMS or conduct telemarketing.

 If you do not want to receive any communication from us, please contact us at firstname.lastname@example.org.
-You can also use the unsubscribe function to opt out of our on electronic communications.
+You can also use the unsubscribe function to opt out of our electronic and / or SMS communications.
 If you do not provide us with the personal information we have requested, we may not be able to complete or fulfil the purpose for which such information was collected, including providing the material aid required.

-How does St Kilda Mums store my personal information and is it secure?
+How does St Kilda Mums Inc store my personal information and is it secure?

 We take reasonable steps to: